engineyard/ey-docs/pages/appcloud_updates_august_2011.md

 Fixed a rake version issue in script/engineyard/bin/resque that caused Resque workers to fail.

-This issue applied only if bundler was used in older AppCloud environments (or in xCloud environments).
+This issue applied only if bundler was used in older Cloud environments (or in EY Managed environments).

 <a href=#update4><h2 id="update4"> Minor: Ruby 1.9.2 is now the default Ruby runtime for new environments</h2></a>

 August 4th, 2011

-Ruby 1.9.2 has been available in AppCloud for a while.
+Ruby 1.9.2 has been available in Cloud for a while.
 However, until now, Ruby 1.8.7 has been the default Ruby runtime.

 For more information, see [[Upgrading to Ruby 1.9|upgrading-to-ruby19]].

-<a href=#update3><h2 id="update3"> <b>Major:</b> Passenger 3 is now generally available in AppCloud</h2></a>
+<a href=#update3><h2 id="update3"> <b>Major:</b> Passenger 3 is now generally available in Cloud</h2></a>

 August 3rd, 2011

 Phusion Passenger 3 brings substantial performance improvements over Passenger 2.
-For new environments, Passenger 3 is the default web stack server in AppCloud, replacing Passenger 2 as the default.
+For new environments, Passenger 3 is the default web stack server in Cloud, replacing Passenger 2 as the default.

 To edit an existing environment to use Passenger 3: